psf/community-code-of-conduct/psf-enforcement-procedures.md

 Another common issue is that when a folder is shared with the whole committee, even if a person doesn't have edit or view access to an individual report, they can still see the document's title.
 This can give information away, such as the person who made the report.
 Some communities use initials in the report title instead.
 That can still reveal information, and it makes it hard to talk about report status in public spaces (such as an event).
 The committee may want to assign a code name to each report, and reference that name in the report title and status spreadsheet.
 You can use an [online random phrase generator](http://watchout4snakes.com/wo4snakes/Random/RandomPhrase) to create the code name.

-When on-boarding new committee members, they should be provided with a list of names of people who have been reported in a Code of Conduct incident.
-The new committee member should state whether they have any conflicts of interest with reviewing documentation for those cases.
+When onboarding new committee members, they should be provided with a list of names of people who have been reported in a Code of Conduct incident.
+The new committee member should state whether they have any conflicts of interest in reviewing documentation for those cases.
 If not, they will be given edit access to the report documents.

 # Changes to Code of Conduct